Film Hub Midlands supports film exhibitors to reach audiences with independent, British and international film.

 - BFI Diversity Standards: does the proposal clearly address the BFI Diversity Standards?

-If your proposal is successful, the assessment panel may discuss any required amendments and wish to see a revised plan before confirming financial support.
+If your proposal is successful, the assessment panel may discuss any required amendments and wish to see a revised plan before approving support.
 This process can take additional time.
 Activity timelines will need to accommodate this.

-If there are no recommendations or amendments to be made, you will be sent a confirmation email setting out the terms and conditions attached to the financial support.
+If there are no recommendations or amendments to be made, our due diligence financial checks will take place, and then you will be sent an email setting out the terms and conditions attached to the financial support.

 These will cover payment information, crediting guidelines and monitoring and reporting requirements.
-All funded activity will need to survey their audiences using our standard template - please bear this in mind when planning your evaluation strategies.
+All funded activity will need to survey their audiences using our online survey - please bear this in mind when planning your evaluation strategies.